Orange County DUI Expungement Lawyers

 Remember that in the age of the internet, records never disappear.
 Many private database services collect information from government records.
-Private employers in California cannot legally search for criminal charges that did not result in convictions (including convictions that were expunged), but that does not mean they do not do so.
+Private employers in Orange County cannot legally search for criminal charges that did not result in convictions (including convictions that were expunged), but that does not mean they do not do so.
 Online firms that sell “background checks” may furnish information about your conviction even if that conviction was dismissed, and you may never learn that your prospective employer or landlord received that information.

 What Are the Limitations of an Expungement?

 Your conviction can still be used against you, despite its dismissal, to enhance the penalty for future offenses.
 In other words, if you get a new DUI the day after your first DUI conviction is dismissed, the new DUI will be considered a second offense and you will be subjected to second offense penalties.

 If you apply for a professional license or certification, such as a real estate license or teacher’s credentials, you must disclose the expunged conviction on the application.
 The same is true if you apply for law school or other professional training in a career that requires licensing.